christian-ochei/Scrpt/README.md

 # Scrpt
-### A small Open Source High Level Programing Language
+#### A small Open Source High Level Programing Language

+#####  I Designed it to have as clean of a syntax I could think of while making its source code as readable as possible

 #### Feel free to run